Evyweb/simple-ddd-toolkit/README.md

 queryBus.register(LoadCharacterCreationDialogQuery, () => new LoadCharacterCreationDialogQueryHandler());
 ```

-You can also use an ioc container (like inversify or ioctopus) to resolve the query handler.
+You can also use an ioc container (like inversify or simple-ddd-toolkit) to resolve the query handler.

 ```typescript
 queryBus.register(LoadCharacterCreationDialogQuery, () => container.get(DI.LoadCharacterCreationDialogQueryHandler));